Fast and optimal generation of entanglement in bosonic Josephson junctions: Entanglement generation around =

 {\it Stable regime, $\Lambda < N/(N+1)$.} In the stable regime, the dynamics is characterized by a periodic generation of phase squeezing.
-Figure \ref{HusPi} shows the Wigner distribution on the Bloch sphere \cite{DowlingPRA1994} plotted at different evolution times.
+Fig. \ref{HusPi} (left column) shows the Wigner distribution on the Bloch sphere \cite{DowlingPRA1994} plotted at different evolution times.
 The initial isotropic Wigner distribution of the CSS deforms in time, becoming elliptic and reaching its maximum squeezing along the $y$-axis (phase squeezing, see below).
-A calculation of Eq.~(\ref{cov}) with the Gaussian state (\ref{GState}) gives
+A calculation of Eq.~(\ref{cov}) with the Gaussian state (\ref{GState}) gives (after taking the limit $\Lambda_0\rightarrow 0$)